-Our student organizations and continuing initiatives are collectively known as the Service Cluster, and each member organization of the cluster is supported by the Service Cluster Board, a peer-advised council.
-The SCB functions as a support platform that provides training, oversight, and funding.
+Our student organizations and continuing initiatives are collectively known as the Community Engagement Organization Board (CEOB), and each member organization of the cluster is supported by the Community Engagement Organization Board (CEOB), a peer-advised council.
+The CEOB functions as a support platform that provides training, oversight, and funding.

-Each year, SCB hosts a retreat for student organization leaders as well as monthly workshops for program development.
+Each year, CEOB hosts a retreat for student organization leaders as well as monthly workshops for program development.
 Topics include budget planning, leadership transitions, and member recruitment.
-SCB also administers the Flex Fund, which grants funding to student-designed community service projects.
+CEOB also administers the Flex Fund, which grants funding to student-designed community service projects.

 Brother to Brother

 Brother to Brother is a youth mentorship organization run by male-identifying students from Middlebury College.
 Our mission is to promote positive masculine character in middle school boys from Addison County, Vermont.
 We host events for our middle school participants at least once a month during the academic year.
 Past activities have included laser tag, scavenger hunts, pie and pizza baking, fun engineering challenges, quidditch, movie nights, and more.
 Most events culminate in a thoughtful discussion moderated by the college mentors.
 New participants are always welcome and not expected to attend every event, though you will probably want to!
 There will never be any fees for attending Brother to Brother programming.